juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 if you do Not install the same compatible version, Activation key does Not work...
-Even if the key is legit. and valid, does Not activate, a Windows8.1 key does Not activate Windows8.1 IF the installer CD/DVD matches the version. that happens since WinxP.
+Even if the key is legit. and valid, does Not activate, a Windows8.1 key does Not activate Windows8.1 IF the installer CD/DVD does Not matches the version. that happens since WinxP.
+Microsoft created many different installers for the same Operating system.

-Windows is Not smart enough to Activate Windows with a valid Key, and change features acording, to the Key level.
+Windows is Not designed or smart to Activate Windows with a valid Key, and change features acording to the Key level.

-you need to download a completely different installer, erase everything again and install again.
+you need to download a completely different installer, erase everything and install again.
 Example:
 if you download Windows 8.1 Standard, or Single Languaje or K or N, or KN.

-legit Windows Activation key stored in most UEFI will Not work.

-you need to find a special Recovery DVD installer, was $55usd..
+legit Windows Activation key stored in most UEFI/Bios will Not work. but is "the same" Windows. call it paranoia. you need to find a special Recovery DVD installer, was $55usd..
 Discontinued, No longer sold.
 also buy an external USB DVD drive for computers without DVD, like HP Stream 7 tablet.

 That "special" Windows is called:
-RTM Core Bing Edition,
+RTM Core / Bing Edition,
 Not downloadable from Windows Website, Nor any other Authorized "Partner". the reason: anti-monopoly law makes illegal to include Bing as default Search engine in Windows.